alexdermenji/countriesAPI/README.md

 # Countries API
-## Get information about any country and neighbour country useing API
+**Get information about any country and neighbour country using API**

 ![image](img/screenshot.png)